appvia/university-of-wales-training-material/material/02-docker/exercise-1/README.md

 <img src="../images/image.png">

 `Extra challenge`: Can you delete the `your-user-name/web-app` image locally and pull it from your Docker Hub container registry?

-In Azure dev environment you will be using a similar process for pushing containers to the Azure Container Registry.
-The only diference being that you will login to azure conatiner registry using `docker login my-registry-name.azureacr.io`.
-From that point onwards, you will use the same process as above to tag and push images.
-Have a look at [ACR documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli) for details.